Yoric/rfcs-1/text/0000-units_of_measure.md

     unit: PhantomData<U>,
 }

+/// Private trait, kept private to ensure that nobody can implement
+/// `ODimensionless`, etc. from outside this module. trait Private {}

 /// A dimensionless value.
 ///
-/// This trait constitutes a proof obligation for the type-checker.
+/// This trait constitutes a proof obligation for the type-checker. pub trait ODimensionless: Unit + Private {}
-///
-/// This trait is special, insofar as the type-checker ensures
-/// that it can only be implemented by the type combinators
-/// defined below.
-trait ODimensionless: Unit {}

 /// The type-level product of two units of measure.
 ///